-It can be tough being an artist.
+It can be tough being an artist and teaching your craft.

 Artists on average earn only $48,000, compared to an average of around $77,000 for everyone else.
 This massively impacts their lifestyles – some artists even forgo having children because of their financial constraints.

 It isn’t a tiny problem.
 There are over 15,000 artists in NSW, and that’s just counting individual visual artists and musicians (e.g. not food artists like chefs or baristas, or garden artists like florists, or those who are unemployed).

 It's tough making a living, hustling to get money from grants, prizes, and unpredictably selling the occasional artwork.
 Many artists turn to casual work to make ends meet.
 Many consider participating in the gig economy.
 But the biggest Australian marketplaces out there, like Uber and Airtasker, aren’t great for artists.
 Being creative people, the idea of being stuck in a car, repeating the same task of taking people from point A to point B or delivering food, while earning minimum wage (or less), can be rather demotivating.
 Assembling IKEA furniture or moving boxes on AirTasker arouses similar feelings, in some ways it goes against the very essence of what it means to be an artist.
 Not exactly ideal jobs.